KDevZilla/KDevzilla.github.io/index.md

 All of the Download zip file links, you can just download them then unzip then double click .exe to run the programs.

-You click Project Information and source code when
+You click Project Information and source code when\
-	1. You would like to download the code.
+	1. You would like to download the code.\
-	2. You would like to see more program information such as the rult to play game.
+	2. You would like to see more program information such as the rule or how to play game.

 ### MineSweeper